manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 ----------------------

-So far you have been specifying parametrizations of a scatterer by directly directly specifying parameters within the scatterer.
+So far you have been specifying parametrizations of a scatterer by directly specifying parameters within the scatterer.
 This is the most convenient method, but sometimes it is not flexible enough.

-If you need more control over how parameters define a scatterer, HoloPy provides a lower level interface the :class:`.Parametrization`.
+If you need more control over how parameters define a scatterer, HoloPy provides a lower level interface, the :class:`.Parametrization` class.
 This allows you to do things like define a cluster and fit by rotating it::

   from holopy.fitting import Parametrization